- Sheriff

 The items below are NOT authorized during fire restrictions.
 Click the item tab for details.

-The building, maintaining, attending, or using any fire or campfire, not within a permanently constructed fire grate in a developed park, campground, private residence, or picnic area is NOT authorized during Jefferson County fire restrictions.
+- Building, maintaining, attending or using any fire or recreational campfire is NOT authorized during Jefferson County fire restrictions.

 DEFINITION:

-Open burning including 'bon fires' that require a permit from the fire authority having jurisdiction, will not be allowed during Jefferson County fire restrictions (IFC 105.6.30).
+- Open Burning, including “bon fires” that require a permit from the fire authority having jurisdiction, will NOT be allowed during Jefferson County fire restrictions (2018 IFC 105.6.32).

-Smoking, except within an enclosed vehicle or building, a developed recreation site, or while stopped in an area of at least six feet diameter that is barren or cleared of all combustible material is NOT authorized during Jefferson County fire restrictions.
+- Smoking, except within an enclosed vehicle or building, a developed recreation site, or while stopped in an area of at least six feet in diameter that is barren or cleared of all combustible material during Jefferson County fire restrictions.
+(2018 IFC 310.8)

 Allowed During Fire Restrictions